Cash-on-cash return formula

 - Subtract operating expenses from gross annual income to get NOI.

-- Subtract annual mortgage debt service from NOI to get annual pre-tax cash flow.
+- Subtract annual mortgage debt service from NOI to get annual cash flow, then subtract the annual capital reserve.

-- Divide annual cash flow by total cash invested (down payment plus closing costs) and multiply by 100.
+- Divide annual cash flow by total cash invested (down payment plus closing costs and upfront repairs or reserves) and multiply by 100.